HexHive/FishFuzz/paper/artifact/README.md

 ## How to Start

-Step 0: Step to two-stage dir (or maybe other dir if we plan to dockerize more evaluations) first :)
+**Note: following instructions are for two-stage evaluation, for others, please change the image name to fishfuzz:ae-asan or fishfuzz:ae-ubsan accordingly**

 Step 1: Build docker image with all fuzzers and target

 In this step, we build the image from an empty ubuntu image, install all fuzzers along with the required runtime packages and compile the programs to fuzz.

 ```

+# for two-stage
-docker build -t fishfuzz:artifact .
+cd $FISHFUZZ/paper/artifact/two-stage && docker build -t fishfuzz:ae-twostage .

 ```
 Step 2: generated the script to fuzz.